107208579/tracking/README.md

 <br />

 ## How does this work?
 It's simple - log events in a calendar via a computer or a mobile phone.
-Utilise a calendar service such as [Apple Calendar](https://www.icloud.com/calendar/) or [Google Calendar](https://calendar.google.com/) that acts as central storage hub and automatically sync events between different devices such as your mobile phone or home computer.
+Utilise a calendar service such as [Apple Calendar](https://www.icloud.com/calendar), [Google Calendar](https://calendar.google.com) or [NextCloud](https://nextcloud.com) that acts as central hub and automatically sync events between different devices such as your mobile phone or home computer.
 Analyse the data!
 <p align="center"><img src="https://github.com/107208579/tracking/blob/main/img/Calendar_Setup.png" width="740"></p>
 <br />
 <br />